biocypher/biocypher/docs/index.rst

       feature of Neo4j.

--  The database structure and version is recorded in a meta-graph that serves as a versioning system and simultaneously as a means of transmitting information about the graph structure for the case of re-loading an existing database for updating it with new information.
+-  The database structure and version are recorded in a meta-graph that serves as a versioning system and simultaneously as a means of transmitting information about the graph structure for the case of re-loading an existing database for updating it with new information.